What Restriction Would The Government Impose In A Closed Economy

 5. Promoting Social Goals

 Restrictions can be used to promote social goals, such as public health, education, or environmental protection.
-For example, taxes on tobacco can be used to discourage smoking, while subsidies for education can increase access to schooling.
+Here's one way to look at it: taxes on tobacco can be used to discourage smoking, while subsidies for education can increase access to schooling.

 Impacts of Government Restrictions